metabarcoding/obitools4-doc/readme.md

 ## The public version of the OBITools4 documentation

+GitHub through the GitHub Pages feature allows for maintaining an up-to-date version of the documentation at the following URL:

 https://obitools4.metabarcoding.org/

+The documentation is automatically generated from the source code of the OBITools4-doc repository at each commit.

 ## Getting a copy of the OBITools4 documentation

+For the official OBITools4 developers, the documentation is hosted on GitHub If you want to edit the documentation, you have to clone the repository:

 ```bash
 git clone --recurse-submodules \